microsoft/STL/README.md

 ### Test your changes.

-After making your changes overwrithe the file under %Visual Studio instalation path%\Common7\Packages\Debugger\Visualizers\stl.natvis (is remcomended to make a backup of the file).
-After overwriting the file you should be able to see your chanes in a Visual Studio debugging sesion.
+After making your changes overwrite the file under %Visual Studio instalation path%\Common7\Packages\Debugger\Visualizers\stl.natvis (is recommended to make a backup of the file).
+After overwriting the file you should be able to see your changes in a Visual Studio debugging session.

 # Block Diagram